milosgarunovic/tinyurl/README.md

 ## Released on May 27.
 2023

 I've successfully released the server with swagger, the URL is [https://tajni.link/swagger]().
-I've searched for names that could work for this and didn't find any of them available except tajni.link.
-It's hosted
-for:

-* Domain name $5 a year
-* $0.5 monthly for hosted zone
-* $3.5 monthly for AWS Lightsail instance.

-There are some stability issues which I'll address in next couple of days to make everything to work.

 ### What does "tajni" mean?